-Another example of a food application within this mixing category is a viscous fruit candy product previously manufactured using double arm sigma blade mixers.
-The gum dispersion was often inadequate and this resulted to fish eyes (lumps) in the finished product.
+Another example is a viscous fruit candy application previously manufactured using double arm sigma blade mixers; the gum dispersion was often inadequate and this resulted to fish eyes (lumps) in the finished product.
 Lab tests confirmed that a Triple Shaft Mixer can properly disperse the gum ingredient and create a smoother, better quality product.
-Conventional propeller or turbine mixers simply cannot achieve the same level of dispersion nor could these handle such an extremely tough mixing application.
+Conventional propeller or turbine mixers simply cannot achieve the same level of dispersion nor could they handle this extremely tough mixing application.

-Due to the thickness and stickiness of the material, discharging by gravity presented an obvious bottleneck.
+Due to the thickness and stickiness of the material, discharging by gravity presents an obvious bottleneck.
 A heavy-duty Discharge System complemented the sanitary Triple Shaft Mixer by providing the ability to quickly and cleanly press out the finished candy product.
 A stainless steel platen is lowered hydraulically into the vessel positioned underneath the discharge system.
 An O-ring on the platen rides against the vessel walls wiping them clean.
 Product is forced out through a valve on the side or bottom of the vessel, or through the top of the platen.
-The very small amount of product remaining, mainly on the vessel bottom, is easily cleaned by flushing warm water and doing a simple wipe down.
+The very small amount of product remaining, mostly on the vessel bottom, is easily cleaned by flushing warm water and doing a quick scrape down.